rnakato/Churros/docs/content/StepbyStep.rst

 - The results include three types of comparisons.
     - ``bigwigCorrelation/`` ...
 Spearman correlation of read distributions in 100 bp and 100 kbp bins from `deepTools plotCorrelation <https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html>`_.
 This score evaluates the similarity of the entire genome including non-peak regions.
 Therefore, the results may reflect the genome-wide features (e.g., GC bias and copy number variation) rather than peak overlap.
     - ``Peak_BPlevel_overlap/`` ... results of the base-pair level overlap of peaks (Jaccard index) using `BEDtools jaccard <https://bedtools.readthedocs.io/en/latest/content/tools/jaccard.html>`_.
-This score is good for broad peaks such as some histone modifications (H3K27me3 and H3K36me3).
+This score is good for broad histone modifications (e.g., H3K27me3 and H3K36me3).
     - ``Peak_Number_overlap/`` ... results of peak-number level comparison (Simpson index). ``PairwiseComparison/`` contains the results of all pairs (overlapped peak list and Venn diagram) and the ``Peaks`` contains the top-ranked peaks of samples.
 This score is good for comparing sharp peaks such as transcription factors.